somritabanerjee/cme216-spring-2020/README.md

 If you are interested in more details and information, please check the [GitHub help page](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).

 This repository is a [GitHub Pages site](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll) that uses Jekyll.
 The [markdown](https://help.github.com/en/github/working-with-github-pages/setting-a-markdown-processor-for-your-github-pages-site-using-jekyll) files are converted to HTML files.
+The slides are based on the [remark](https://github.com/gnab/remark) markdown-driven slideshow tool.

 To copy the files in this repository, you can click the green "Clone or download" button on the top of this page.
 You can also fork the repository if you have a GitHub account using the fork button on the top right.